mila-iqia/mila-docs/docs/Userguide_portability.rst

 ==================================

-When working on a software project, it is important to be aware of all the software and libraries the project rely on and to list them explicitly and *under version control* in such a way that they can easily be installed and made available on different systems.
+When working on a software project, it is important to be aware of all the software and libraries the project relies on and to list them explicitly and *under a version control system* in such a way that they can easily be installed and made available on different systems.
 The upsides are significant:

 * Easily install and run on the cluster
 * Ease of collaboration